Agoric/documentation/main/zoe/guide/contracts/README.md

 These contracts create various sorts of financial instruments.

+- [Covered Call](./covered-call.md) - Creates a call option, which is the right to buy an underlying asset.
-- [Call Spread](./callSpread.md) - Creates a pair of fully collateralized call spread options as ERTP assets.
-They can be used as such in other contracts.
+- [Funded Call Spread](./fundedCallSpread.md) - Creates a pair of fully collateralized call spread options.
+They are ERTP assets and can be used as such in other contracts.
+There are two variants of this contract, which affect the way invitations are created.
+This version is fully funded by the creator, who receives a matching pair of call spread options, which can be traded or sold separately.
 - [Loan Contract](./loan.md) - a basic collateralized loan contract.
-- [Covered Call](./covered-call.md) - Creates a call option, which is the right to buy an underlying asset.
 - [OTC Desk](./otc-desk.md) - A contract for giving quotes that can be exercised.
 The quotes are guaranteed to be exercisable because they are actually options with the underlying assets escrowed.
+- [Priced Call Spread](./pricedCallSpread.md) - Creates a pair of fully collateralized call spread options.
+They are ERTP assets and can be used as such in other contracts.
+There are two variants of this contract, which affect the way invitations are created.
+In this version, the creator requests a pair of options, each of which enables the holder to purchase a particular position at a stated price.
+This version would be useful for a market maker who finds pairs of people with matching requirements.

 ## Uniswap-like Constant Product AMMs